netrome/openai-macro/README.md

 ## Troubleshooting

 ### "Connection refused"
-- Make sure Ollama is running: `ollama serve`
+- Make sure Ollama is running: `ollama serve` (locally) or check remote server
+- For remote servers: verify `OLLAMA_HOST` is set correctly and server is accessible
 - Check if the model is installed: `ollama list`

 ### "Model not found"
-- Pull the model: `ollama pull starcoder2:latest`
+- Pull the model: `ollama pull gemma3:latest`

 ### "Compilation slow"
 - First run generates code (slow)